gordon-tech/hello-world/README.md

 # hello-world

-here is Gordon
+here is Gordon,
-this repository is created for learning how to use github
+this repository is created for learning how to use github.